rohit123sinha456/Obsidian_Vault/Ideas/CoT Dataset/Proposed Dataset Property.md

 ##### Multi-rule compositional reasoning
 ##### Multi-step compositional reasoning

-##### Mental Rotation
-- Mind the gap asks for similarity. we ask for what is the rotations needed to convert one object into another.
 ##### Free form answers
 - Most datasets have like options to chose from which can lead to issues as mention by MMReason.
 For our task can we do like free form answers for evaluations